Sudanese pin hopes on Jeddah talks between warring factions

 But most of them occurred in remote areas.
 This time intense fighting in Khartoum, one of Africa's biggest cities, has made the conflict far more alarming for Sudanese.

-Since the fighting erupted, the U.N. refugee agency has registered more than 30,000 people crossing into South Sudan, more than 90% of them South Sudanese.
+Since the fighting erupted, the UN refugee agency has registered more than 30,000 people crossing into South Sudan, more than 90% of them South Sudanese.
 The true number is likely much higher, it says.
-Aid agencies fear the influx will worsen an already dire humanitarian crisis in South Sudan.
+Aid agencies fear the influx will worsen an already dire humanitarian crisis in South Sudan, which won independence from Khartoum in 2011 after decades of civil war.

 Would you like to comment on this article?